AppFlowy-IO/AppFlowy/frontend/appflowy_flutter/README.md

 ### What OS should I use for development?

-We support all OS for Development i.e. Linux, MacOS and Windows.
+We support all OS for Development i.e. Linux, macOS and Windows.
 We have detailed documentation on how to setup `AppFlowy_Flutter` on your local system for each operating system:

 - [Build from Source Guide](../../doc/BUILD_FROM_SOURCE.md) - Comprehensive setup instructions for all platforms
 - [Android-specific Guide](android/README.md) - Detailed Android build instructions including Windows support